Her First Affaire (film)

 Her First Affaire is a 1932 British drama film directed by Allan Dwan and starring Ida Lupino, George Curzon and Diana Napier.
-It was based on a 1930 play of the same title by Merrill Rogers and Frederick J. Jackson.
+It was based on Frederick J. Jackson's 1930 version of Merrill Rogers's 1927 play Her First Affaire; a play which Jackson significantly modified for the London stage and for which he shared co-author credit in this 1930 version.
 It was shot at Teddington Studios, with sets designed by the art director J. Elder Wills.

 Plot

 A headstrong young girl falls completely for a writer of trashy novels, and insinuates herself into his household, all to the chagrin of her erstwhile fiancé.
 He conspires with the author's wife to show the girl how foolish she's been.